 New materials for meal prep containers hit the market constantly.
 When considering which containers to buy, think about some of these alternative materials:

 Stainless Steel Meal Prep Containers are a great, very lightweight option.
-The biggest drawback of stainless steel containers is that they can’t be microwaved, so they’re best no-reheat meals.
+The biggest drawback of stainless steel containers is that they can’t be microwaved, so they’re the best no-reheat meals.
 Look for BPA-free stainless steel meal prep containers, like these (they’re also dishwasher safe!).

 Silicone Meal Prep Containers are nice because they’re usually collapsible, too.
 After eating, you can collapse them for easy transport home!
 They do tend to hold onto strong flavors, so be wary of keeping anything potent in them for too long.
 These BPA-free silicone meal prep containers are a great option.